activenode/EdgeJS/README.md

 supports similar selectors.

 ##Documentation
 Well, you are currently looking at it.
+If you're at the GitHub site right now, go into dist/docs/index.html to find the full-fledged documentation.

 If you just want to know how to put it on your site then take a look at the `Edge.create(..)` function.
 If you want to get deep into detail (wow, you're a geek) click your way through `Edge.FileUploader`.